rack/rack-attack/README.md

 If the cache system experiences an outage, it may cause severe latency within Rack::Attack and lead to an overall application outage.

-This section explains how to configure your application and handle errors in order to mitigate issues.
+Although Rack::Attack is designed to be "fault-tolerant by default", depending on your application setup, additional configuration may be required.
+Please **read this section carefully** to understand how to best protect your application.

 ### Built-in error handling

-By default, Rack::Attack "does the right thing" when errors occur:
+As a Rack middleware component, Rack::Attack wraps your application's request handling endpoint.
+When an error occurs within either within Rack::Attack **or** within your application, by default:

-- If the error is a Redis or Dalli cache error, Rack::Attack allows the error and allow the request.
+- If the error is a Redis or Dalli cache error, Rack::Attack logs the error then allows the request.
-- Otherwise, Rack::Attack re-raises the error.
+- Otherwise, Rack::Attack raises the error.
 The request will fail.

 All errors will trigger a failure cooldown (see below), regardless of whether they are allowed or raised.